 - Acute epigastralgia, peptic ulcer, acute and chronic gastritis

-According to Chinese philosophy, acupuncture points located along pathways, like a road map, are connected to organs and structures.
-If the body’s energy is disrupted or blocked, it results in pain or illness.
-Needling points balances the energy, positively influencing organs, and structures.
-Acupuncture does not treat disease but allows the body to heal itself naturally.
-In Western medical terms, acupuncture has demonstrated the following:
+They connect points to organs and body structures.
+A body’s energy blocked results in pain or illness.
+Needling points balances the energy influencing organs and structures.
+Acupuncture does not treat disease.
+It helps the body heal itself.
+According to Western medicine, acupuncture demonstrates the following:

-- Stimulates the release of endorphins (the body’s own pain-killer)
+- Stimulates the release of endorphins and opioids (the body’s own pain-killer chemicals)

 - Alters levels of neurotransmitters in the brain such as L-Dopamine, serotonin & norepinephrine